 Please take a moment to review the Computer Science Department’s Academic Honesty Policy.
 This course is one important and practical step on your transition to becoming practicing computer scientists, whether you plan to work in the industry or continue on in academic research.
 Since we will be creating software that will be published and used by clients, you must practice appropriate attribution habits so that they become second nature.
 Failure to do so may cause embarrassment and lawsuits in the “real world” (see Sam’s excellent exposition on the subject since I don’t think I can say it better).
 While we are here in class, forgetting to credit a source or a collaborator may be cause for disciplinary action.

 There are two main categories of assignments in this course.
-Individual assignments are the Reading Journals (RJ), Homework (HW), and and your Ethics Paper.
+Individual assignments are the Reading Journals (RJ) and Homework (HW).
 I expect that you will write up your own answers and not copy from anyone else.
 If you ask anyone else (other than me) for help, proofreading, or comments, you must cite the person.
 If you go to another online or written source (other than our textbooks or other listed resources), cite it.
 When in doubt, cite!!
 You may use any standard citation style you like.

 Most of our work this term will be done collaboratively.
 Be sure to list everyone who works on code, documents, reports, and presentations with you.
 You only need to turn in one copy of an assignment for the whole group.
 You will “turn in” your portfolio as well, and these documents should cite everyone who worked with you to create each item in your portfolio.
 It is also very important to include citations for books or online sources that you used as reference material.
 Again, when in doubt, CITE!